for W3c validation

 Work hard, play hard.

 Somehow, over the years since departing Zillow – I still had to cover my travel expenses, right?
-I made some income from ESM Exec Designs, a website design firm I founded a couple years ago specializing in corporate and personal blog design and started working on full time late 2011 when I left my job.
-I did some brand consulting back in 2010, worked for Virtual Results (virtually) in 2011, and also made a small amount of money from Geek Estate Blog.
+I made some income from ESM Exec Designs, a website design firm I founded a couple years ago specializing in corporate and personal blog design.
+I did some brand consulting back in 2010, worked for Virtual Results (virtually) in 2011, and also make a small amount of money from Geek Estate Blog.
 My main revenue currently is product strategy & marketing consulting in the real estate industry for startups, which I operate as Geek Estate Labs LLC.
 I’m also building Geek Estate, a private community of real estate innovators.

 My childhood was spent moving between Bellevue, Preston, and Bellevue again — before finally landing in Issaquah (technically, its now Sammamish) living on Lake Sammamish where I resided from 4th until 12th grade.
 A member of the first freshman class ever at Skyline High School in 1997, I graduated in 2001.
 Raised by a single mother, I never struggled for money growing up, but was never well off like many of my friends’ families.
 Despite attending a very “preppy” and materialistic high school, I had a close group of friends, and a few GREAT ones who I still keep in touch with.
 Oh yea, I almost forget to mention Skyline won the State Football Championship my senior year.
 Go Spartans!

 I went on to attend & graduate from the University of Washington in June of 2005 with a Business Administration degree.
 After one year in the dorms, I signed with Sigma Phi Epsilon, and was on the executive team during WaBeta Chapter’s migration to the Balanced Man Program in 2004.
 My Spring quarter of my senior year, I interned with Tim Reha at Venture All Stars (now NewMediaSynergy) – an experience that truly changed my life for the better.
 Tim introduced me to the small business and startup world — and I never turned back.